 Jumping to conclusions about eligibility without thoroughly checking these specific qualification criteria can lead to disappointment or, worse, issues if you claim something incorrectly.
 This could potentially flag your return and lead to a tax notice or audit, which is a situation everyone wants to avoid.

-Handle State-Specific and International Tax Rules
+What to Know About State and International Tax Rules

 If your film production takes you across state lines or even into different countries, you’ll quickly find that tax rules can vary quite a bit.
 Many U.S. states offer their own film tax credits, but these programs can differ significantly in terms of the credit rates, who is eligible, and how much funding is capped annually.
 The same principle applies to international film tax credits; each country will have its own unique set of rules, benefits, and application processes.